hikoworks/hikogui/docs/how_to/how_to_make_custom_widgets.md

 ### Baseline
 Widgets that appear next to each other should share a baseline so that their text will be properly aligned.

-Widgets communicate the desire of where it wants the baseline to be through the `set_contraints()` method.
+Widgets communicate the desire of where it wants the baseline to be through the `set_constraints()` method.
 This includes a priority so that different types of widget are able to size and position correctly.

 During `set_layout()` the actual baseline that is shared between widgets is communicated to each widget.